Fast, Agile Aerial Resupply, 430 Lbs Useful Load

 - All-terrain landing gear for uneven ground, slopes to 15 degrees, and heaving pitching rolling ships

-- Fits in Sprinter* van or utility trailer
+- Fits in a 20 ft shipping container, work van or utility trailer

 - Automatic waypoint navigation